What Does Quality Planning Mean?

 Defining the Product Experience

-Thought means thinking through all the requirements, resource needs, transaction steps, and analyzing all of the risks in what can go wrong.
+Careful thought means keeping the voice of the customer in mind as your think through all the requirements, resource needs, transaction steps, and analyzing all of the risks in what can go wrong.
 Then defining what the product experience really is you are trying to create for your customers.

 Planning the Product Experience